Loading...

 Akari 14A

-AKARI 14A floor lamp is part of the A series, the first designed by Isamu Noguchi in the 1950s.
+Created in 1952, Akari 14A floor lamp is part of the A series, the first designed by Isamu Noguchi in the 1950s.

 Isamu Noguchi's Akari light sculptures are considered icons of 20th century modern design.
 Designed by Noguchi from 1952 and handmade for half a century by the original manufacturer in Gifu, Japan, these paper lanterns are the perfect combination of Japanese craftsmanship and modernist forms.